-The new Centre of Excellence for Information Sharing has just launched!
-The Centre, which is an innovative collaboration bringing together local and central government, provides support to a number of local areas encountering information sharing issues across a range of policy areas affected by public sector reform.
+The Centre of Excellence for Information Sharing is an innovative collaboration between local and central government.
+It provides support to a number of organisations encountering information sharing issues across policy areas that are affected by public sector reform.